-It will fall to the Licensing Authority to decide whether, where category D machines and/or equal chance prize gaming without a permit is to be made available for use at travelling fairs, the statutory requirement that the facilities for gambling amount to no more than an ancillary amusement at the fair is met.
+Where category D machines and/or 'equal chance prize gaming without a permit' is provided at Travelling Fairs, the Licensing Authority will require that the facilities for gambling amount to no more than an ancillary amusement at the fair.

 The Licensing Authority will also consider whether the applicant falls within the statutory definition of a travelling fair.